-Sitting at the old Moraga Coffee Shop while his two children enjoyed their ice cream, Roth looked around, thinking, "this is an amazing location."
-He gave his card to the waitress, telling her, "If the owners are ever interested in selling, have them give me a call."
-Within minutes, the owner appeared, offering to sell the restaurant on the spot.
-Together, they walked to the title company and opened an escrow account.
-Then Roth went home to tell his wife, Heather, about his latest idea.

-The restaurant was gutted and rebuilt; his wife designed the interior, and together they chose the name Café Terzetto.
-"We wanted it to be chic, but casual, with excellent food," Roth said.
-Just as Café Terzetto was opening, Lafayette's popular Tourelle Restaurant abruptly closed.
-Never one to miss an opportunity, Roth, knowing many talented people would now be unemployed, stood outside the Lafayette restaurant and, as staff arrived to get their final paycheck, handed them an application.
+Stanley Roth with his first pretzel cart.

+Photos provided

+tion."
+He gave his card to the waitress,

+telling her, "If the owners are ever interested in selling, have them give me

+a call."
+Within minutes, the owner appeared, offering to sell the restaurant

+on the spot.
+Together, they walked to

+the title company and opened an escrow account.
+Then Roth went home

+to tell his wife, Heather, about his lat-

+The restaurant was gutted and re-

+Café Terzetto.
+"We wanted it to be

+chic, but casual, with excellent food,"

+Roth said.
+Just as Café Terzetto was

+opening, Lafayette's popular Tourelle

+Restaurant abruptly closed.
+Never one

+to miss an opportunity, Roth, knowing many talented people would now

+be unemployed, stood outside the

+Lafayette restaurant and, as staff ar-

+"Heather took a leave from her

+handed them an application.